 What do we aim to do and how do we know we're achieving it?

+Every three months we analyse and reflect on this information and the political and economic climate, to guide new developments and address issues quickly with fresh strategies.
 This gives us the confidence to make the right decisions about what we do, and how we do it.